Version 1.0 — Published 2026

 What we believe.
 Why we exist.

-This document states what AI for Good Malaysia believes and why.
+This document states what Youth for Responsible AI believes and why.
 It will be updated as the evidence changes.

 01